vmware-tanzu/velero/design/move-plugin-repos.md

 Question: are there any places outside the plugins where we depend on the cloud-provider SDKs? can we eliminate those dependencies too? x

-- the `restic` package uses the `aw`.
+- the `restic` package uses the `aws`.
 SDK to get the bucket region for the AWS object store (https://github.com/carlisia/velero/blob/32d46871ccbc6b03e415d1e3d4ad9ae2268b977b/pkg/restic/config.go#L41)
 - could not find usage of the cloud provider SDKs anywhere else.

 Plugins such as the pod -> pvc -> pv backupitemaction ones make sense to stay in the core repo as they provide some important logic that just happens to be implemented in a plugin.